 When moving to the Netherlands, we didn’t know any Dutch.
-In less than 3 years, we reached the level enough to pass the Inburgering exam (read the tips here), understand the incoming post without referring to a dictionary and have basic conversations (which is especially useful when talking to kids at playgrounds or communicating with schools and the authorities).
+In less than 3 years, we reached the level enough to pass the Inburgering exams (read the tips here), understand the incoming post without referring to a dictionary and have basic conversations (which is especially useful when talking to kids at playgrounds or communicating with schools and the authorities).

 Another great way to learn a language is an audio course.
 The ones by Michele Thomas: Start Dutch, Total Dutch Foundation Course, Perfect Dutch Intermediate Course we found particularly helpful.
 With this method, you can easily learn Dutch while going to/from work, walking your dog, ironing – anything which you cannot combine with reading but can easily do with listening.

-It’s very important to have practice in order to maintain and develop language skills.
+It’s very important to have practise in order to maintain and develop language skills.
 Living in the country where you learn the community language, it is easy – you can practise the language at the market, schools etc. I found these places the most encouraging for us to speak Dutch.
 However, it can be hard to make yourself use the language you are not confident with if you and everybody around speak good English.
 It’s so much easier to switch back to the language you know better.

-While studying at the university, we were practising foreign languages by talking it between ourselves, just for fun, and because nobody (or not many) could understand us in public, so we could discuss anything we wanted and have it in secret.
+While studying at the university, we were practising foreign languages by talking it between ourselves, just for fun, and because nobody (or not many) could understand us in public, so we could discuss anything we wanted and keep it in secret.

 Speaking clubs also offer an informal atmosphere and are not binding, that is you can easily skip a meeting when you cannot come without feeling guilty or missing a part of the course.
 I found 2 wonderful, gezellig, and free speaking clubs in Haarlem:

-Skype lessons and Italki – you can also learn a language with a teacher online, at a convenient time and in the comfort of your home, or even find a mate for (free) language exchange.
+Italki – you can also learn a language with a teacher online, at a convenient time and in the comfort of your home, or even find a mate for (free) language exchange.